alexthomas96/BypassDefender/README.md

 From the SandboxDefender project:
 ```
 The elevated user gets a handle for various Defender processes such as MsSense, MsMpEng, MpCmdRn etc.
-Then, it obtains a token handle a disables a list of hardcoded privileges.
+Then, it obtains a token handle and disables a list of hardcoded privileges.
 Finally, the integrity of each process is also set to untrusted.
 ```